Beatitudes: An Exploration of Z.Z. Packer’s “Geese” and Xu Xi’s “Famine”

 With that line is her father referring to the hotel room and buffet, or the afterlife?
 Her dim-sighted mother can see again.
 They are proud of her.
 Her mother, who rarely smiled in life, smiles at the vast quantities of food her daughter has set out for them to eat.
 Her mother says to her, “Not like lazy cookie man, hah?” referring to an anecdote in the story about a mad who was so lazy, he would not lift a hand to eat.
 In return, the protagonist smiles benevolently at her parents, no longer angry with them.
 Everyone who has hurt her is forgiven.
 Strangers crowd into the room and they are welcomed to eat.
 No one goes hungry because food is in infinite supply, all one need do is pick up the phone and order more.
 There is closure of the story on an emotional level, that the past and present have reconciled: at last, there is no more famine and no more animosity.

 “This is bliss,” the protagonist says.
-However, her vision of bliss, the reader infers, could be a result of her own death, her final escape from life itself.
+However, her vision of bliss, the reader infers, could be a result of her own death, her final escape from life.
 For it all seems very much like a vision of Heaven.

 While I am happy she is in a better place, maybe she should have been more content with her rice bowl?